corda/corda/docs/source/tutorial-cordapp.rst

 **Alternative approach**

 Alternatively, one can instruct IntelliJ to create a new project through cloning a repository.
-From the IntelliJ welcome dialogue (shown above), opt to 'check out from version control', then select git and enter the git URL for the CorDapp template
+From the IntelliJ welcome dialogue (shown above), opt to 'check out from version control', then select git and enter the git URL for the example CorDapp
-(https://github.com/corda/cordapp-template).
+(https://github.com/corda/cordapp-tutorial).
 You'll then need to import the Gradle project when prompted, as explained above.

 **If you already have IntelliJ open**

-From the ``File`` menu, navigate to ``Open ...`` and then navigate to the directory where you cloned the ``cordapp-template``.
+From the ``File`` menu, navigate to ``Open ...`` and then navigate to the directory where you cloned the ``cordapp-tutorial``.
-Alternatively, if you wish to clone from github directly then navigate to ``File > New > Project from existing sources ...`` and enter the URL to the CorDapp Template (specified above).
+Alternatively, if you wish to clone from github directly then navigate to ``File > New > Project from existing sources ...`` and enter the URL to the example CorDapp (specified above).
 When instructed, be sure to import the Gradle project when prompted.

 **The Gradle plugin**